China says US should do more to reduce North Korea tensions

 “We do not think that draft resolution will solve all the problems,” Zhang said.
 “But then, at least we are doing something in facilitating the further improvement and avoiding the escalation of the tension.”

-Asked whether the Security Council should respond to the nine missile launches by the DPRK in January — the most ever — the Chinese ambassador said council members are still consulting.
+Asked whether the Security Council should respond to the nine missile launches by the DPRK in January, Zhang said council members are still consulting.

 “The question is in what way we can keep the situation under control and avoiding the escalation, the further escalation, the out-of-control of the situation and avoiding going back to a vicious circle,” he said.
 “That’s the point.”